Turbulence modulation in buoyancy-driven bubbly flows: Results

 Next, in \subfig{fig:flux}{b} we study the other extreme, $b=\infty$.
 Stirring makes no contribution here.
 Energy injection by buoyancy forces happens around the scale of the bubble diameters, the flux due to buoyancy $\FgK$ becomes almost a constant for $K \gg \kd$.
 Hence for $K \gg \kd$ we obtain

 with $\FgK$ approximately a constant.
 By taking a derivative of both sides of \eq{eq:flux_binfty} with respect to $K$ at $K = k$ we obtain

-Our DNS shows that the net production $\PiK+\FsK \sim \log(K)$ \citep{lance_1991,pandey_2020}.
-Substituting this in \eqref{eq:dflux} we obtain $E(k) \sim k^{-3}$ -- the spectrum of pseudo-turbulence, experimentally observed by \citet{lance_1991,martinez_2010,vivek_2016,almeras2017} and already verified in the DNS of \citet{bunner_tryg_2002,roghair,pandey_2020,ramadugu_2020}. \citet{rissou_2011} has shown that the same $k^{-3}$-spectrum can be obtained, under certain conditions, as a sum of localized random, statistically independent, bursts; which comes from localized velocity disturbances caused by the bubbles.
+Our DNS shows that the net production $\PiK+\FsK \sim \log(K)$ \citep{lance_1991,pandey_2020}. {Although, taking derivative can enhance approximation errors, we directly confirm the scaling relation in \Fig{fig:derflx}.
+Generalizing \citet{lance_1991} argument if we now assume locality of net transfer then by dimensional analysis $\d(\Pi_K + \FsK)/\d K\mid_{K=k} \sim k^{-1}$ follows.} Substituting in \eqref{eq:dflux} we obtain $E(k) \sim k^{-3}$ -- the spectrum of pseudo-turbulence \citep{lance_1991,martinez_2010,vivek_2016,almeras2017,bunner_tryg_2002,roghair,pandey_2020,ramadugu_2020}. \citet{rissou_2011} has shown that the same $k^{-3}$-spectrum can be obtained, under certain conditions, as a sum of localized random, statistically independent, bursts; which comes from localized velocity disturbances caused by the bubbles.